sabahossain/dmoney-newman-report/README.md

-## Dmoney API Automation and Reporting using Newman
+## Project Tittle: Dmoney API Automation and Reporting using Newman

 ## Project summery: In this project admin can create customer,agent or any user.
 Also admin can view user-list, edit or delete users.